slideloft/new-docs/run-core-node/publishing-history-archives.md

 As you can tell from the output of the `scan` command, some history, ledger, transactions, and results are missing from the local history archive.

-You can repair the missing data using bantu-archivist's `repair` command combined with a known full archive — such as the SDF public history archive:
+You can repair the missing data using bantu-archivist's `repair` command combined with a known full archive — such as the BBF public history archive:

 `# bantu-archivist repair http://history.bantu.org/prd/core-testnet/core_testnet_001/ file:///mnt/xvdf/bantu-core-archive/node_001/`